thoughtspot/thoughtspot.github.io/pages/admin/setup/configure_secure_file_server_connection.md

 ---
-title: [elephant]
+title: [Connect to the ThoughtSpot Support file server]
 tags: [formatting]
 keywords: tbd
 last_updated: tbd
 summary: "blerg"
 sidebar: mydoc_sidebar
 ---
-# Connect to the ThoughtSpot Support file server

 ThoughtSpot Support uses a secure file server to provide new releases and to receive logs and troubleshooting files that you upload.
 The secure server connection is also required if you want to enable the optional statistics collection using the call home feature.

 Before you can upload a file to the secure file server, obtain your user name and password for logging in to the secure file server.
 You can get these from ThoughtSpot Support.